CtrlK

 Progressive Disclosure

-The content is a monolithic document with no references to external files for detailed content.
-The Key Concepts table, Tools & Systems section, Common Scenarios, and Output Format could be split into separate reference files.
-The document is quite long (~250 lines) and would benefit from a concise overview with links to detailed guides.
+This is a monolithic document with no references to external files despite being quite long (~250+ lines of content).
+The Key Concepts table, Tools & Systems section, Common Scenarios, and Output Format template could all be split into separate referenced files.
+There are no bundle files to support progressive disclosure.
+Everything is inline, making this a wall of text that consumes significant context window.

 Total